What you can sell at a farmers market

 Honey must come from an apiary registered with the Massachusetts Department of Agricultural Resources.
-You can contact Al Carl at the state for more information.
-There are no restrictions on maple syrup.
+You can email Kim Skyrm, the chief apiary inspector and apiary program coordinator for the state, for more information.

 You need to store farm-fresh eggs at 45 degrees.
 You have to store them in a refrigerator unless you have a provision from the local board of health.

 You can only sell or trade milk if you have a Certificate of Registration.
 You can’t sell unpasteurized milk.
 You can sell cheeses made with raw milk if they were made in a licensed food facility and kept at 41 degrees or below.